 - Price: Autosomal AU$149 plus shipping AU$29.99.

-- Shipping: Shipping for Australia & New Zealand is AU$29.99 (includes a return-paid satchel); $10 for additional kits in the same order to the same address.
+- Shipping: Shipping for Australia & New Zealand is AU$29.99 per kit (includes a return-paid satchel).

 - Sample: Saliva sample - infants, the elderly or infirm may find it difficult to produce saliva.